 Overview

-The programme is designed specifically to assist teachers in meeting the learning and psycho-social needs of students, thus enhancing the provision of appropriate education for children and young people with additional needs.
+The Inclusive and Special Education programme at University College Dublin is designed specifically to assist teachers in meeting the learning and psycho-social needs of students, thus enhancing the provision of appropriate education for children and young people with additional needs.

 The Graduate Diploma in Inclusive and Special Education FT course seeks to empower teachers to be effective and reflective practitioners who can work with a diversity of students in the most inclusive environment.
 Through research-informed lectures and site visits, it aims to enhance and develop participants' awareness of new approaches in the definition, provision, education and support of persons with additional needs/disabilities, whether in mainstream or special educational settings.